Secured-Finance/stablecoin-app/README.md

 - [React Testing Library](https://testing-library.com/docs/react-testing-library/intro): Facilitates user-centric testing in React applications by providing intuitive utilities for querying and interacting with components
 - [Storybook](https://storybook.js.org/): Development environment for UI components, providing a sandboxed environment to visually develop and test components in isolation.
 - [Tailwind CSS](https://tailwindcss.com/): Utility-first CSS framework that allows for rapid UI development by providing pre-defined utility classes for styling elements
-- [TanStack Query](https://tanstack.com/query/latest/docs/framework/react/overview): Powerful library for managing server-state and caching in React applications, providing a straightforward way to fetch, cache, and update asynchronous data in components
-- [Redux](https://redux.js.org/): Predictable state container for JavaScript applications, commonly used with React to manage application state in a centralized manner
 - [Wagmi](https://wagmi.sh/): A useful library of React Hooks for Ethereum

 ## 🔖️ License

-This project is licensed under the MIT license, Copyright (c) 2024 Secured Finance.
+This project is licensed under the MIT license, Copyright (c) 2025 Secured Finance.
 For more information see `LICENSE.md`.